T

 Local etiquette

-• Tipping is not obligatory but appreciated for good service; rounding up the bill or leaving 5-10% is common.
+• Tipping is not mandatory but appreciated for good service; rounding up the bill or leaving 5-10% is common.

-• Card payments are widely accepted, but carrying some cash for smaller vendors or street food is advisable.
+• Card payments are widely accepted, but carrying some cash is advisable for smaller stalls or markets.

 Plan the rest of your Rotterdam trip